MIVAA-ai/mivaa-las-to-json-convertor/README.md

-# welllogs-rag
+# mivaa-las-to-json-convertor
-This program lets you chat with the well log file.
+This program lets you convert well log files in las 2.0 for to JSON Well Log Format.